We meet children at their level.

 Ms. Christy was a student of Waldorf and later public education in a small town near Ashland, Oregon.
 Our Elementary Art teacher since 2014, she received her BA in Romance Languages with an art minor at the University of Oregon, and recently completed her MA in Art Education at UNM.
 Christy is drawn to Montessori for its intrinsic motivation.
 She thinks teaching children to find their own motivation/creativity is paramount to being an artist – or anything else!

 Mr. Casey is an educator, composer, musician, playwright, and designer who grew up in Albuquerque.
 He earned an M.F.A. in dramatic writing from University of New Mexico in 2009, and studied literary arts in Prague, Czech Republic at Charles University.
 Mr. Casey is also a teaching artist with the Santa Fe Opera’s ALTO Program (Active Learning Through Opera) and the Music Director for Circo Latino.
 He most recently taught special education at Dolores Gonzales Elementary School.

-Mr. Michael Chavez Liberman
+Michael Chavez Liberman

-Harwood Cafe - Lunch Program
+Harwood Cafe - School Chef

 Mr. Michael is one of Escuela’s first elementary alumni students and is also a Montessori parent.
 He attended Boston College where he majored in History.
 He later became a sous chef at Beacon Hill Bistro, a fine dining restaurant.
 When he returned to Albuquerque, Mr. Michael worked as a line chef at Prairie Star, working his way up to Sous Chef.
 After leaving Prairie Star, he joined the FAA as an air traffic controller.
 Mr. Michael credits his foundation in Montessori education for his ability to work in complex, high-intensity professions, and for his curiosity about the world and his love of learning.
 He values his time at Escuela so much, that he brought his own children back to the community that felt like home.